Axelgustavschnurer/Aterbrukskartan/README.md

 ## Changing the database schema

-NOTE: The following instructions are NOT best practice, we are using a dev command to change the production database schema.
-MAKE SURE TO DOWNLOAD A BACKUP OF THE DATABASE BEFORE MAKING ANY CHANGES.
-Either go [here](https://maps.stuns.se/download) while logged in and download Stories-data, mapItem-data, and Recycle-data, or get a proper backup somehow.
+MAKE SURE TO DOWNLOAD A BACKUP OF THE PRODUCTION DATABASE BEFORE MAKING ANY CHANGES TO IT.
+Either go [here](https://maps.stuns.se/download) while logged in as an admin and download Stories-data, mapItem-data, and Recycle-data, or get a proper backup somehow.
 Be careful when restoring/creating a new database from your choice of backup as well, as it might give new IDs to existing data and thus break links between tables.
-(The recommended tool for data import, the SQL Server Import and Export Wizard, might mess up the IDs by default, and we don't seem to have the permissions necessary to get actual backups from the database or copy it using the Copy Database Wizard.)
+(The recommended tool for data import, the SQL Server Import and Export Wizard, might mess up the IDs by default, and we don't seem to have the permissions necessary to get proper backups from the database or copy it using the Copy Database Wizard.)

 In order to change the database schema, make sure you have a shadow database url set up in your `.env` file.

+### Changing the development database schema
-Edit the file at `prisma/schema.prisma` to change the database schema.
+**NEVER run `prisma migrate dev` against the production database** Edit the file at `prisma/schema.prisma` to change the database schema.

 Then, run the following command to make sure the database is valid: